BY AMY SYNNOTT

 The Framingham Heart Study showed patients with increased arterial stiffness were 48% more likely to develop cardiovascular disease.
 Loss of elasticity in the arteries predicts future risk of Type 2 diabetes than blood pressure alone, according to a study just published in Hypertension, a journal of the American Heart Association.

-Doctors measure arterial stiffness using pulse wave analysis, which can tell them how fast blood pressure waves are moving down the vessel, Dr. Townsend says.
+Researchers measure arterial stiffness using pulse wave analysis, which can tell them how fast blood pressure waves are moving down the vessel, Dr. Townsend says.
 “The stiffer the vessel, the faster the blood moves.”

 With each beat, the heart pushes blood out to the arteries (systole) and then relaxes or closes (diastole) as the blood comes back from the peripheral tissues, Joseph Raffaele, M.D., says.
 “Now imagine what happens when the tube-like balloon that is a healthy aorta is replaced by a metal pipe.
 That is what arterial stiffness is like.”